XPEHO/XpeApp/README.md

 ### XpeApp Android

-Folder containing the implementation of the android application.
+Repository containing the implementation of the android application.

 Including: